How to Get Through the Holidays (And Not Feel Awful)

 Take a beat.

-When things are a little hectic, I like planning a few days where I know I’m going to be eating and moving in a way that makes me feel balanced.
-Try my favourite Monday Reboot for an easy-to-follow boost to your week.
+When things are a little hectic, plan a few days where you can eat and move in a way that makes you feel balanced.
+Try our favourite Monday Reboot for an easy-to-follow boost to your week.

 Stay consistent with supplements.

-I often see people pause on their supplements over the holidays and adopt the mindset that they are wasted when your routine is off, but these are some of the times I find supplements the most supportive.
-More drinking and food with less sleep and less exercise can take a toll on immunity, so I recommend at least a probiotic support, like Enhanced Synbiotic, and an immune support like Cellular Defence.
-I buckle down on blood sugar support with Metabolic Fix because the more sugar we eat, the more we crave, so having something to help combat this for me is invaluable.
+People often pause on their supplements over the holidays and adopt the mindset that they are wasted when your routine is off, but these are some of the times we find supplements the most supportive.
+More drinking and food with less sleep and less exercise can take a toll on immunity, gut health, energy and mood.
+Here are out favourite tools to get through the holidays and still feel great:

 SHOP ALL